-It is one of the most time consuming frustrating experiences with my phone: trying to find a photo or moment in life from my photos app.
+It is one of the most time-consuming and frustrating experiences with my phone: trying to find a photo or moment in life from my photos app.
 I seemingly can scroll forever and it feels more like trying to find a needle in a haystack.
 Now, there’s an easy solution to quickly locate a past memory and photo in your camera roll.

 How to find a specific photo on your iPhone